tarunc00lc0der/Education/README.md

 The blockchain allows immutable storage of transactions such that it can't be modified later.

-Education blockchain network  stores the verification hash of cerficates during the time of issuing of cerificates . and it can later be verified with the records on blockchain. it provides the instant authentication validity of edcation credential reducing the time and efforts.
+Education blockchain network  stores the verification hash of certificates during the time of issuing of certificates . and it can later be verified with the records on blockchain. it provides the instant authentication validity of education credentials reducing the time and efforts.